berry-lang/berry_doc/docs/source/en/Chapter-1.rst

 REPL environment
 ~~~~~~~~~~~~~~~~

-REPL (Read Eval Print Loop) is generally translated as an interactive
+REPL (Read-Eval-Print Loop) is an interactive interpreter environment
-interpreter, which this document also refers to as the interactive mode of
+that allows you to execute Berry code interactively.
+This mode consists
-the interpreter.
-This mode consists of four elements: **Read**, read the
+of four elements: **Read** user input from the terminal; **Eval** (evaluate)
-source code input by the user from the input device; **Eval**,
-compile and execute the source code input by the user; **Print**, output
-the result of the evaluation process; **Loop**, repeat the above
+by compiling and executing the input code; **Print** the result of the
-operations.
+evaluation; **Loop** back to read the next input.

-Start the interpreter directly (enter ``berry`` in the terminal or
+Start the interpreter without arguments (enter ``berry`` in the terminal
-command window without parameters, or double-click berry.exe on Windows)
-to enter the REPL mode, and you will see the following interface:
+or double-click berry.exe on Windows) to enter REPL mode.
+You will see
+an interface similar to this:

 .. code:: berry